General Information

 • Acknowledge that beginnings and endings can be stressful and are a normal part of growing.
 You are not alone!
 Be open and honest about this time of your life.

-• Monitor the Center for Professional Development's website, for events, info sessions, workshops, internship opportunities, etc.
+• Monitor the Dartmouth Center for Career Design's website, for events, info sessions, workshops, internship opportunities, etc.

 • Explore careers to find links to various careers/resources.

-• Take advantage of the programs at the Center for Professional Development, including those about applying to graduate or professional school, and writing personal statements.
+• Take advantage of the programs at the Dartmouth Center for Career Design, including those about applying to graduate or professional school, and writing personal statements.

-• The Center for Professional Development supports all interests and all stages of job search and self-reflection.
+• The Dartmouth Center for Career Design supports all interests and all stages of job search and self-reflection.

 Letters of Recommendation